 Back-Sleep Alignment

-Support testing asks a simple question.
-Does this mattress keep each spine in a healthy line while weight settles into the layers.
+Support testing asks a simple question: does the mattress keep the spine in a healthy line once body weight settles into the layers?

 Carlos leads structured back-sleep testing, because mid-back fatigue bothers him quickly on unsupportive surfaces.
 During these sessions, we: